João Nunes (footballer, born 1995)

-João Aniceto Grandela Nunes (born 19 November 1995) is a Portuguese professional footballer who plays for Casa Pia A.C. as a central defender.
+João Aniceto Grandela Nunes (born 19 November 1995) is a Portuguese professional footballer who plays as a central defender for Nemzeti Bajnokság I club Újpest.

 Club career

 Benfica

 Born in Setúbal, Nunes began his career with S.L.
 Benfica, joining the club's youth academy at the age of 9.
 On 6 January 2013, while still a junior, he played his first Segunda Liga match with the reserves, coming on as a late substitute in a 1–1 away draw against C.D.
 Santa Clara.

 On 27 March 2014, Nunes renewed his contract until 2019.
 He scored his first goal in the second division on 20 September 2015, in a 1–0 home victory over Gil Vicente FC.

 Lechia Gdańsk

 On 29 August 2016, Nunes signed a three-year deal with Lechia Gdańsk of the Polish Ekstraklasa.
-He made his league debut on 9 September, playing the entire 1–0 win at KS Cracovia alongside compatriots Flávio Paixão and Marco Paixão.
+He made his league debut on 9 September, playing the entire 1–0 win at KS Cracovia alongside his compatriots Flávio Paixão and Marco Paixão.

 On 2 May 2019, Nunes also started in the Polish Cup final, as the club won the tournament for the second time in its history after beating Jagiellonia Białystok.